cloud-native-toolkit/operator-masauto/README.md

 More detailed step by step instructions for deployment using the operator can be found [here](/docs/MAS-Operator-Deployment.pdf)

 ### CP4D Important Requirement
-BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key
+BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key.
+See CP4D [docs](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=cluster-updating-global-image-pull-secret)

 ### Assist Important Requirement
 Assist requires object storage (for Watson Discovery).
 For a Watson Discovery install ensure you have a properly sized cluster.
 If you plan on installing the entire stack here, you will need a minimum of 12 worker nodes, 16x64 on the vpc.